sveiae/website/_pages/wishlist.md

 **CIS 8:** Malware Defenses
 **From:** Brian
 Implemented in platform: :heavy_check_mark: [November 2020](https://www.securiful.com/monthly-security-tests/new-test-november/)
 >Run Eicar.
 It's a test virus, and doesn't harm your computer.
 I let helpdesk run it on multiple endpoints and then see if it's alerted in our central AV system.
 I also use it to see if my SIEM picks up the alert, and that security team responds.
-Simply download eicar here: https://secure.eicar.org/eicar.com
+Simply download [eicar](https://secure.eicar.org/eicar.com)

 ### Manual test:
 ```bash